 Dulse (Palmaria palmata)

-Dulse contains significant amounts of iron, potassium, iodine, and a broad spectrum of other vitamins, minerals, and trace elements.
+Dulse contains high amounts of iron, potassium, iodine, and a broad spectrum of vitamins, minerals and trace elements.
 There are written records of dulse being harvested for food in Iceland and Ireland as early as the 12th century.

 Take several handfuls of dulse and rub thoroughly with oil and apple cider vinegar.
 Toast in the oven for 5-10 minutes at 300° until crisp.
 The reddish color will cook to green if baked in the oven at higher temperatures for longer lengths of time.

 Crisp the dulse in a low heat skillet or oven and process into flakes with an electric coffee grinder.
 Cut 1 stick of butter into small slices and blend thoroughly with 2-3 TBSP of dulse flakes with a stiff spoon.

 Combine crisped dulse with basil, garlic, olive oil, nuts, parmesan cheese etc. and blend in a food processor.
 Serve on pasta, eggs, or toast.